notchXie/DPGS-Net/README.md

-# Dual Prior-Guided Two-Stage Framework for Small-Sample Ultrasound Image Segmentation
+# DPGS-Net: Dual Prior-Guided Cross-Domain Adaptive Framework for Ultrasound Image Segmentation

 > Official PyTorch implementation of our method proposed in the paper:
 > **"Dual Prior-Guided Two-Stage Framework for Small-Sample Ultrasound Image Segmentation"**